AxisCommunications/acap-computer-vision-sdk-examples/opencl-fft/README.md

 ## Prerequisites
 The following items are required to run this example:
+* Camera: Q1615-MkIII
-* Docker Engine version 19.03.5 or higher
+* Docker version 19.03.5 or higher
-* Docker Compose version 1.27.4 or higher
-* Firmware: 10.2
+* Firmware: 10.5
-* Camera: Q1615 Mk3
-* ACAP4 running on the camera
+* ACAP4 installed on the camera
-* DockerHub ID to pull images

 ## Running the example
 1. Start by building the image OpenCL containing the OpenCL code.
 This will compile the OpenCL code to an executable and create an armv7hf container containing the executable, which can be uploaded to and run on the camera.